 Graduate Direct Exchange

 To be eligible to participate in the Graduate Direct Exchange Program, applicants must be KU students with graduate standing at the time their program begins.
 Students must maintain KU graduate status during the year of the scholarship.
 To do this, all GDX participants formally enroll in at least one GDX credit hour at KU for the fall and spring semesters (at their own expense).
 This process is managed through the Office of Study Abroad.
-Enrollment at KU while participating in the GDX program ensures maintenance of graduate student standing at KU.
-Enrollment also facilitates the process of transferring graduate credit from our partner institutions to KU upon the completion of the academic year abroad.
-Finally, enrollment as a GDX participant ensures students’ eligibility for federal student loans for students with degree-seeking status.
+Enrollment at KU while participating in the GDX program ensures maintenance of graduate student standing at KU, and facilitates the process of transferring graduate credit from our partner institutions to KU upon the completion of the academic year abroad.
+In addition, enrollment as a GDX participant ensures eligibility for federal student loans for students with degree-seeking status.

-In the application review process, preference will be given to applicants who are enrolled or will be enrolled in KU graduate programs as degree seeking students (although students who will hold formal graduate non-degree status at the time of participation may apply; if you are interested in this option, please make an advising appointment.
+In the application review process, preference will be given to applicants who are enrolled or will be enrolled in KU graduate programs as degree seeking students.
+However, students who will hold formal graduate non-degree status at the time of participation may apply; if you are interested in this option, please make an advising appointment.
 GDX scholarships are available to graduating KU seniors who are also applying for graduate programs of study at KU and to enrolled KU graduate students only.
 Applicants must have the requisite language and academic background appropriate for the program and institution of choice.